A guide to types of federal financial aid for college students

 2. Federal work-study

-The Federal Work-Study Program provides part-time jobs to undergraduate and graduate students with financial need to help earn money for college expenses.
+The Federal Work-Study Program provides part-time jobs to undergraduate and graduate students with financial need to help them earn money for college expenses.
+Job offerings are specific to each school and aren't necessarily guaranteed, even if you’re accepted to the program.
+Spots are limited, and you need to apply for any available positions.

 • You can earn at least the federal minimum wage and there's potential to earn more based on the position and work-study award.